 - Beneficiaries of a disability pension due to partial loss or working capacity,

-- Beneficiaries who perform seasonal jobs in agriculture under the regulations on incentives for employment, and
+- Beneficiaries who perform seasonal jobs in agriculture under the regulations on incentives for employment and other regulations

 The Institute may suspend the payment of pensions and other retirement benefits if a beneficiary does not submit any information or document requested by the Institute, which cannot be obtained by official means.

 Your right to an old-age pension pursuant to international agreements on social insurance